900,000 Virgin Media customers had their data exposed during a breach which took place between April 2019 and 28th February 2020.

 10 months is a considerable period for data to be left exposed.
 In the wrong hands, this information is more than enough for criminals and scammers to take advantage of the victims.

-If you have received confirmation that you have been affected by the leak, you may be eligible to join the Virgin Media data breach compensation action we are launching.
+If you have received confirmation that you have been affected by the leak, you may be eligible to join the Virgin Media data breach compensation action we have launched.

 Depending on the number of people that sign-up for a legal case, this could turn into a group action or a multi-party action.